Are Dobermans Good With Kids?

 Are Dobermans Protective?

 It is important that you control your Doberman’s behavior as the alpha in the pack.
-Always introduce your friends and relatives to your Doberman in order for him to understand that these people are also part of your pack.
+Always introduce your friends and relatives to your doberman in order for him to understand that these people are also part of your pack.

 Are Dobermans Affectionate?

-Dobermans can be very affectionate pets, regardless of their reputation as aggressive guard dogs,.
+Dobermans can be very affectionate pets, regardless of their reputation as aggressive guard dogs.
 This breed is people-oriented and shows affection by climbing into their owners laps, sleeping near their owners, or nuzzling them with their heads.

 It is well known that your Doberman may only bond with one person as opposed to your entire family.
 Therefore, they need to spend time with each member of the family in the beginning in order to create that bond, especially the children.

-Assigning your children caretaking tasks such as feeding, walking, and bathing is a not only a good way to create this bond with all members of your family, but it is also a good way to teach your kids the responsibility of caring for another living creature.
+Assigning your children caretaking tasks such as feeding, walking, and bathing is not only a good way to create this bond with all members of your family, but it is also a good way to teach your kids the responsibility of caring for another living creature.

 Doberman Puppies And Children

-However, some believe a Doberman puppy that can be raised alongside young kids is best so he can associate them as his own pack.
+However, some believe a Doberman puppy that can be raised alongside young kids is best so he can associate them with his own pack.
 It is important to teach your dog how to behave around your children, to ensure a safe and happy relationship between the both of them.

-As discussed earlier, it you plan to get a Doberman pinscher and you do have children, then they must be taught how to act around the dog.
+As discussed earlier, it you plan to get a Doberman Pinscher and you do have children, then they must be taught how to act around the dog.
 Teach your children how to properly handle your dog, how to behave and respect him, and other lessons like not to bother your dog while he is eating.
 Kids should always be supervised around a Doberman, especially younger children.

 Final Thoughts

 Doberman Pinschers are great with kids when they are properly socialized and trained.
-A trained Doberman will be sweet, loyal and affectionate with your children, when properly raised together.
+A trained Doberman will be sweet, loyal, and affectionate with your children when properly raised together.
 However, there are many things to consider when bringing home this breed of dog and the most important is being committed to training the dog and socializing it from a young age.